Honey Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

-This honey cake recipe is adapted from Marcy Goldman’s much-loved cookbook, A Treasury of Jewish Holiday Baking.
-Many say the recipe alone is worth the price of the book, and I couldn’t agree more—it’s the best honey cake I’ve ever tasted.
-Tender, moist, and full of depth—there’s coffee, orange juice, and whiskey in it!—the honey flavor really shines through.
-The cake is wonderfully versatile, perfect with a cup of coffee for breakfast or a snack, or dressed up for dessert with whipped cream and a drizzle of honey.
+Honey cake is perfect with a cup of coffee for breakfast or a snack, or dressed up for dessert with whipped cream and a drizzle of honey.
 Best of all, it’s incredibly easy to make—just mix the batter by hand in one bowl, pour into the pan, and bake.
 It keeps well at room temperature for up to two days, and the recipe can easily be doubled if you’d like to freeze one for later or share with a friend.

-What You’ll Need To Make Honey Cake
+What You’ll Need To Make The Best Honey Cake

-- Baking powder and baking soda – These work together to give the cake a light, fluffy rise.
+- All-purpose flour, baking powder, and baking soda – Work together to give the cake structure and a light, fluffy rise.
+Always measure flour using the spoon-and-level method for accuracy.

 - Ground cinnamon, ground cloves, ground allspice – Warm spices that add a cozy depth of flavor.